 - Contain both upper and lower case alpha characters

 - Have digits, punctuation and special characters

-- Contain at least eight characters including alpha, numeric and special characters.
+- It contains at least eight characters, including alpha, numeric and special characters.

 LCPSGO is a single sign on tool that allows your student to log in once to access most of their files and applications.
 This also means that one password is the key to the data kingdom.
 Please work with your students to ensure they create a strong password or passphrase.

 There are a number of excellent resources that are grade-level or age appropriate for you to help navigate student privacy issues.
 View this Common Sense article to reinforce some good rules for screen names and passwords with your student.

 Implementation of strong passwords and the use of passphrases is an important step in helping keep student data safe, but we know that as technologies change and adapt.
 LCPS is committed to evaluating and implementing new technologies and data security techniques that can help us keep our students’ data safe and secure.
 In the future, this may include QR codes, Multi Factor Authentication tokens, and whatever may be coming on the horizon for K12 security.